 - You’ll spend a lot of time travelling from place to place rather than being out on the water

-From its thriving beachside party scene to its grand hilltop fortress, Hvar has a little something for everyone, making it one of the most popular islands amongst the tourists visiting Croatia.
+From its thriving beachside party scene, grand hilltop fortress to it’s quaint-as-anything old town, Hvar has a little something for everyone, making it one of the most popular islands amongst the tourists visiting Croatia.

 For the party-goers:

 Hula Hula Beach Club is the spot to go.
 During the afternoon, you can indulge in seafood platters and elaborate cocktails, then as the sun goes down, dance the night away to world-renowned DJ’s.
 If you want to rub necks with the rich and famous, check out Carpe Diem, a classy establishment and nightclub that requires a boat to get out to this exclusive island.

 Outside of the main township, you’ll find vast fields of lavender, olive trees and vineyards to wander through.
 I would highly recommend a visit to Hora Farm in Stari Grad (which is apart of the Medsailors Discovery itinerary).
 Here, you can sample some incredible local wine and fresh produce overlooking a stunning vineyard.

 If you are a watersports fan, you’ve come to the right place.
 Choose from jet-skiing, tubing, stand-up paddleboarding and speed boating, all taking place on the glorious glistening waters of the town.